spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-configurable-bundle-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the configurable bundle data is added to the `spy_configurable_bundle_template`, `spy_configurable_bundle_template_slot`  tables in the database.
+Make sure that the configurable bundle data has been added to the `spy_configurable_bundle_template` and `spy_configurable_bundle_template_slot` database tables.

 {% endinfo_block %}

-To add a new point into navigation, adjust import data:
+4. To add a navigation item, adjust the import data:

 **data/import/navigation_node.csv**